Great horned owl: Rodents

 A large portion of the great horned owl's food consists of small rodents, such as white-footed mice.

 Small rodents form the great majority of great horned owl prey by number.
-Weighing a mere 14 to 31.5 g and 20 to 58 g on average, the nine species of New World mice in Peromyscus and eight species voles in Microtus recorded in the diet would appear to be overly small to be as important as they are to a predatory bird of this size.
+Weighing a mere 14 to 31.5 g and 20 to 58 g on average, the nine species of New World mice in Peromyscus and eight species of voles in Microtus recorded in the diet would appear to be overly small to be as important as they are to a predatory bird of this size.
 The prominence of these genera is undoubtedly due to the abundance of both genera in the wooded edge habitats frequented by great horned owls.
 It is estimated that a family of owls with two offspring would need to take about a half dozen (voles) to a dozen (mice) of these rodents every night to satisfy their dietary requirements but apparently the accessibility and abundance of these foods is irresistible as their numeric dominance is indisputable.
 By winter in areas that hold heavy snow, Peromyscus mice often come to outnumber the voles in the diet since the mice tend to travel over the surface of the snow while the voles make tunnels underneath the snow.
 In fact, a healthy family of great horned owls can decimate a colony of field rats, thus potentially performing a key role in controlling a highly destructive pest.
 Great horned owls living in the timbered fringes of garbage or refuse dumps may subsist mostly on rats.